The Lunatics: Plot

 Tsuen attempts to take Ah Hei on an unscheduled trip to the store for his birthday but his ex-wife catches him and chastises Ah Hei's teacher Miss Li for allowing it to happen.
 A physical confrontation arises between Tsuen and his ex-wife's new husband, after which his ex-wife says that she will file an injunction against Tsuen's visitation rights.
 Tsuen returns home with a bump on his head and begins talking to himself and breaking the necks of chickens brought to him by his mother, who eventually agrees to take him to the hospital when she finds him crouching in the shower biting into a chicken.

 At the hospital, Tsuen puts on a good show in front of the doctor and is released without being sent to Castle Peak, but outside the hospital he disappears for several hours before Mr. Tsui finds him.
-Miss Lau writes a story for the newspaper about Tsuen's routine of breaking the necks of chicken, causing his neighbors to form a mob and confront Tsuen at his apartment.
+Intending to bring change from the government by raising public awareness of the issue of inadequate healthcare for mentally ill people, Miss Lau writes a story for the newspaper about Tsuen's routine of breaking the necks of chickens in an unsuccessful attempt to get him accepted into the hospital.
+This however backfires, causing his neighbors to form a mob and confront Tsuen at his apartment.
 They begin yelling at Tsuen's mother and Tsuen attempts to defend her with meat cleavers, leading to a chaotic confrontation in which many people are hurt, including Tsuen's mother.

 Tsuen flees to his son's school and locks the door behind him.
 The mob bangs on the door and Miss Li attempts to open it to escape, causing Tsuen to kill her with a cleaver.
 A policeman breaks through a window but Tsuen kills him with the cleaver so Mr. Tsui grabs the policeman's gun and shoots Tsuen.

 Mr. Tsui attempts to resign but his boss doesn't want to accept his resignation because he is the only social worker left on his side.
 He is then informed that Doggie's parents called to say that he wants to commit suicide.
-Mr. Tsui finds him at the fish market but when a photographer uses a flash bulb Doggie becomes alarmed and swings a cleaver into Mr. Tsui, killing him.
+Mr. Tsui finds him at the fish market, but when a photographer uses a flash bulb Doggie becomes alarmed and swings a cleaver into Mr. Tsui, killing him.
 Mr. Tsui's patients and acquaintances attend his funeral, after which Miss Lau begins looking after the mentally ill on the streets of Hong Kong.